Main Canal Modernization Studies

 Modernizing the Main Canal

-The District is conducting a two-year study for advance planning and technical analysis for canal modernization.
-During this time, the District will:
+CCWD is conducting a technical analysis for canal modernization.
+During this time, CCWD will:

 - Determine alternative facility configurations that are hydraulically feasible and meet operating conditions